-As a final measure, the planning horizon period proposed by the applicant must not only be reasonable, but also consistent with the adopted Comprehensive Plan of the City.
-This can be interpreted to mean no greater in length than the planning horizon period associated with the Comprehensive Plan, if no other pertinent planning documents exist.
+As a final measure, the planning horizon period proposed by the applicant must not only be reasonable, but also consistent with the adopted comprehensive plan of the city.
+This can be interpreted to mean no greater in length than the planning horizon period associated with the comprehensive plan, if no other pertinent planning documents exist.
 When another pertinent planning document exists, such as a master water plan, then the planning document should be consistent with the master plan for the coincident period of time shared between the planning horizons of both documents.

-Population Projection within the Planning Horizon
+Population Projection within the Planning Horizon2

-Idaho Code §42-202B (8) indicates that RAFN should be based on "population and other planning data."
+Idaho Code § 42-202B(8) states that RAFN should be based on "population and other planning data."
 To establish its RAFN, a municipal provider must estimate its future population within its service area at the end of the planning horizon.
 For most municipalities, planning and demographic studies of one type or another have been completed, and often multiple relevant studies exist.
-At a minimum, Comprehensive Plans usually address population growth in some form as required by I.C. §67-6508 (b).
+At a minimum, comprehensive plans usually address population growth in some form as required by I.C. § 67-6508(b).
 The U.S. Census Bureau also provides population and demographic data for most municipalities in Idaho in a variety of formats.
 For communities where appropriate data exists, Department staff should expect the following components and considerations regarding population forecasts to be addressed and discussed in detail by the applicant.

-- 1. A critical survey of existing contemporary population studies applicable to the local area to establish likely upper and lower boundaries for population growth. - 2.
-Project population using standard technical methods, such as regression, extrapolation, or cohort survival models.
+- 1. A critical survey of existing contemporary population studies applicable to the local area to establish likely upper and lower boundaries for population growth. - Project population using standard technical methods, such as regression, extrapolation, or cohort survival models.
 To make extrapolation appropriate, one should account for geography, resource constraints, economic conditions, and other limiting factors or anticipated events, such as relocation of a commercial or industrial use. - 3.
 Compare the results of the population projections from step 2 to the results of the critical survey from step 1 and apply professional judgment to evaluate whether the population projections are likely to occur within the planning horizon and are, therefore, reasonable.

 Department staff should scrutinize population growth rates and projections that fall near or outside the upper boundary established in the critical survey.
 Staff should also scrutinize results based on short term trends in population growth.
-Where sufficient data exists population forecasts should be based on a minimum of thirty years of population data.
+Where sufficient data exists, population forecasts should be based on a minimum of thirty years of population data.
 The U.S. Census Bureau provides decadal populations for every county in Idaho.
-Since 1970 the population growth rate of the entire state of Idaho has been 1.91%.
+From 1970 through 2016 the population growth rate of the entire state of Idaho was 1.91%.
 The maximum growth rate in that time was 3.72% in Teton County and the minimum growth rate was -1.20% in Shoshone County.
-Since 1970, growth rates in excess of 3.00% were only realized in five counties.
-Growth rates in excess of 2.50% were realized by less than 14% of Idaho counties.
-As such, applicants should provide extra justification for requested growth rates in excess of 2.50% annually.
+From 1970 through 2016, growth rates exceeding 3.00% were only realized in five counties.
+Growth rates in excess of 2.50% were realized by fewer than 14% of Idaho counties.
+From 2016 through 2020, the growth rate for the entire state of Idaho ranged from 1.88% to 2.12% annually.
+Because annual growth rates exceeding 2.5% are rare, applicants should provide extra justification for requested growth rates in excess of 2.50% annually.